STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 7.7 Rebates, Lucky Draws and Gifts in Promotions

-All rebates, prizes, gifts or vouchers offered in any lucky draw or promotion shall be:
+All rebates, prizes, gifts and vouchers offered in any lucky draw or promotion shall be:

-• where a rebate is concerned, such rebate shall be credited into your electricity bill, which will offset PacificLight electricity charges payable by you;
+• where a rebate is concerned, credited to your electricity bill, which will offset PacificLight electricity charges payable by you; and

-• where prizes, gifts or vouchers are concerned, shall be forfeited if not collected by you by the deadline stipulated in our correspondence to you;
+• where prizes, gifts or vouchers are concerned, they shall be forfeited if not collected by you by the deadline stipulated in our correspondence to you; and

-• in no event be exchangeable for cash, credit or any other products or services unless otherwise stated in writing by us;
+• in no event shall they be exchangeable for cash, credit or any other products or services unless otherwise stated in writing by us; and

-• non-transferable and non-assignable, and may not be carried forward to the benefit of any renewed contract save where we have expressly agreed to do so in writing;
+• non-transferable and non-assignable, and shall not be carried forward to the benefit of any renewed contract save where we have expressly agreed to do so in writing; and

 • subject to our right to disqualify, terminate, blacklist, reject and/or claim back the value of your entitlement if we are of the opinion that you have breached this contract; and

-• subject to its own terms and conditions made available on the website at the relevant validity period of such rebate and/or promotion.
+• subject to their own terms and conditions made available on the website during the relevant validity period of such rebate and/or promotion.

 8. BILLING